nikki-lea/gaming-pc-2020/README.md

 **TDP**: Short for thermal design power, amount of heat that the CPU is expected to produce when under load.

-**PCIe4.0**: Streamlines loading of upcoming game data, only important
+**PCIe4.0**: Streamlines loading of upcoming game data, only important for loading single player games.

 ### Motherboard
 Motherboards have lots of different components including a CPU socket, PCIe expansion slot, M.2 slots for M.2 SSDs, fan headers, front panel headers, SATA ports for SATA SSDs or HDDs, RAM slots, power connectors, and wifi antenna connectors.
 Choosing a motherboard doesn't affect frame rate, but does affect what features your PC is capable of supporting, reliability, and other parts you may choose.